 / WHO MANDATES ESSENTIAL SAFETY MEASURES?

-When a building is constructed or altered, upon completion of the building works, the building surveyor will either issue an Occupancy Permit or a Certificate of Final Inspection.
+When a building is constructed or altered, upon completion of the building works, the building surveyor will either issue an Occupancy Permit (OP) or a Certificate of Final Inspection (CFI).
 Both of these documents will contain a list of essential safety measures.

 / WHERE DO ESSENTIAL SAFETY MEASURES COME FROM?

-The Building Regulations 2006 in Part 12 nominates Table I1.1 to I1.11 of Volume 1 (Commercial Buildings) of the Building Code of Australia (BCA) as the essential safety measures applicable for all buildings except for artificial lighting.
-Also included are mechanical ventilation systems, items specified in alternative solutions by the building surveyor and items nominated under previous regulations.
+The Building Regulations 2006 in Part 12 requires the building surveyor to determine the essential safety measures for a building and to include them in the OP or CFI. .
+Also included are mechanical ventilation systems (HVAC), items specified in alternative solutions by the building surveyor and items nominated under previous regulations and OP’s or CFI’s.

 / WHAT ARE ESSENTIAL SAFETY MEASURES?